-f) The benefits of the conditional use outweigh the potential negative effects of the surrounding community.
+6) The benefits of the conditional use outweigh the potential negative effects of the surrounding community.

 The CSG, if approved subject to the recommended conditions, should mitigate and outweigh the potential negative effects of the surrounding community.
 The City's Strategic Plan emphasizes climate action as a priority and CGS accelerate options for local, clean power.
 Through community solar, individuals, businesses and municipalities can choose solar as their energy resource, an option that has not existed until now and benefit from the low cost, improved infrastructure and local economic development.
+Maintaining the greenway/wildlife corridors and a plan to allow for the proposed major collector to be constructed helps negate the potential negative effects.

-g) The conditional use will not create excessive additional requirements at public cost for public facilities and services.
+7) The conditional use will not create excessive additional requirements at public cost for public facilities and services.